ElemeFE/element/examples/docs/en-US/quickstart.md

 ### Global config

 When importing Element, you can define a global config object.
-For now this object has two properties: `size` and `zIndex`.
-The property `size` sets the default size for all components and the property `zIndex` sets the initial z-index (default: 2000) for modal boxes:
+For now this object has three properties: `size` | `zIndex` | `content`.
+The property `size` sets the default size for all components and the property `zIndex` sets the initial z-index (default: 2000) for modal boxes, `content` is used in the micro front-end to solve the problem of sub application floating windows being mounted in the main application' body 'container, resulting in uncontrollable styles :

 Fully import Element：